 As Colin owned the units for less than 12 months, he calculates his capital gain using the 'other' method.

 Colin's capital gain is:

-\$

-Capital proceeds 5,000

-less Cost base 3,500
+Capital proceeds \$5,000 less Cost base \$3,500

-Capital gain 1,500
+Capital gain \$1,500

-As he had no other CGT event and does not have any capital losses, Colin writes the following at item 18 on his tax return (supplementary section):
+As he had no other CGT event and does not have any capital losses, Colin writes the following at question 18 in his supplementary tax return:

-■ \$1,500 at H, and

-■ \$1,500 at A.
+- \$1,500 at label H, and - \$1,500 at label A.

 If Colin had received a non-assessable payment from the fund, his cost base may have been adjusted and the capital gain may have been greater.
 If the fund was an AMIT, Colin's base may have been increased or decreased, and the capital gain should be calculated to reflect his adjusted cost base.
-For more information, see chapter C2 on page 27.
+For more information, see chapter C2.

-EXAMPLE 16: Mei-Ling made a capital gain from some shares she bought after 11.45am (by legal time in the ACT) on 21 September 1999 and sold more than 12 months later.
+Example 16: Mei-Ling made a capital gain from some shares she bought after 11:45 am AEST on 21 September 1999 and sold more than 12 months later.
 She also has a net capital loss from an earlier income year.

 Mei-Ling bought 400 shares in TKY Ltd for \$15,000 in October 1999 and sold them for \$23,000 last February.
 The sale is a CGT event.
-She also has a net capital loss of \$1,000 from an earlier income year that has not been applied against later year capital gains.
+She also has a net capital loss of \$1,000 from an earlier income year that has not been applied against later income year capital gains.